© All Rights Reserved tarmo

 Visa on Arrival

 Visitors entering Indonesia for Visa on Arrival (VoA) must have an onward or return ticket or the visa would not be issued.
-The visa fee is USD25, which allows a of 30 days.
-This visa may be extended for another 30 days at any immigration office in Indonesia.
+Visa on Arrival are valid for 30 days from the day of entry.
+It may be extended for another 30 days at any immigration office in Indonesia.

 Nationals eligible for VoA are Algeria, Argentina, Australia, Austria, Bahrain, Belgium, Brazil, Bulgaria, Cambodia, Canada, China, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Fiji, Finland, France, Germany, Greece, Hungary, Iceland, India, Iran, Ireland, Italy, Japan, Kuwait, Laos, Latvia, Libya, Liechtenstein, Lithuania, Luxembourg, Maldives, Malta, Mexico, Monaco, Netherlands, New Zealand, Norway, Oman, Panama, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Slovakia, Slovenia, South Africa, South Korea, Spain, Suriname, Sweden, Switzerland, Taiwan, Tunisia, United Arab Emirates, United Kingdom, USA.